dortania/OpenCore-Post-Install/universal/memory.md

 The PlatformInfo Memory section of the OpenCore config.plist allows us to present 12 slots to Mac OS.
 The trick is to populate these "virtual slots" with our real DIMM values.

-Using the example unpopulated plist file, opened in XCode, the OpenCore Devices section looks like this:
+Using the example unpopulated plist file, opened in Xcode, the OpenCore Devices section looks like this:

 ![](../images/post-install/memory-md/memory-platforminfo-memory-devices-unpopulated.png)
 ![](../images/post-install/memory-md/memory-platforminfo-memory-devices-unpopulated2.png)

 * The order of the array items is important, and should be kept as it is.
 For example:
   * Item 0
-    * Represents Slot 8 on the real Mac Pro 7,1 mainboard, labelled as Channel A / DIMM 1
+    * Represents Slot 8 on the real Mac Pro 7,1 mainboard, labeled as Channel A / DIMM 1
   * Item 1
-    * Represents Slot 7 on the real Mac Pro 7,1 mainboard, labelled as Channel A / DIMM 2
+    * Represents Slot 7 on the real Mac Pro 7,1 mainboard, labeled as Channel A / DIMM 2
   * Item 2
-    * Represents Slot 10 on the real Mac Pro 7,1 mainboard, labelled as Channel B / DIMM 1
+    * Represents Slot 10 on the real Mac Pro 7,1 mainboard, labeled as Channel B / DIMM 1
   * Item 3
-    * Represents Slot 9 on the real Mac Pro 7,1 mainboard, labelled as Channel B / DIMM 2
+    * Represents Slot 9 on the real Mac Pro 7,1 mainboard, labeled as Channel B / DIMM 2
   * Item 4
-    * Represents Slot 12 on the real Mac Pro 7,1 mainboard, labelled as Channel C / DIMM 1
+    * Represents Slot 12 on the real Mac Pro 7,1 mainboard, labeled as Channel C / DIMM 1
   * Item 5
-    * Represents Slot 11 on the real Mac Pro 7,1 mainboard, labelled as Channel C / DIMM 2
+    * Represents Slot 11 on the real Mac Pro 7,1 mainboard, labeled as Channel C / DIMM 2
   * Item 6
-    * Represents Slot 5 on the real Mac Pro 7,1 mainboard, labelled as Channel D / DIMM 1
+    * Represents Slot 5 on the real Mac Pro 7,1 mainboard, labeled as Channel D / DIMM 1
   * Item 7
-    * Represents Slot 6 on the real Mac Pro 7,1 mainboard, labelled as Channel D / DIMM 2
+    * Represents Slot 6 on the real Mac Pro 7,1 mainboard, labeled as Channel D / DIMM 2
   * Item 8
-    * Represents Slot 3 on the real Mac Pro 7,1 mainboard, labelled as Channel E / DIMM 1
+    * Represents Slot 3 on the real Mac Pro 7,1 mainboard, labeled as Channel E / DIMM 1
   * Item 9
-    * Represents Slot 4 on the real Mac Pro 7,1 mainboard, labelled as Channel E / DIMM 2
+    * Represents Slot 4 on the real Mac Pro 7,1 mainboard, labeled as Channel E / DIMM 2
   * Item 10
-    * Represents Slot 1 on the real Mac Pro 7,1 mainboard, labelled as Channel F / DIMM 1
+    * Represents Slot 1 on the real Mac Pro 7,1 mainboard, labeled as Channel F / DIMM 1
   * Item 11
-    * Represents Slot 2 on the real Mac Pro 7,1 mainboard, labelled as Channel F / DIMM 2
+    * Represents Slot 2 on the real Mac Pro 7,1 mainboard, labeled as Channel F / DIMM 2

 > If a memory slot is not populated on a real Mac Pro 7,1 the Manufacturer field is set to the text value `NO DIMM`.
-> This is the critcal field to fix the error message.
+> This is the critical field to fix the error message.

 ---